Nintendo DS Architecture

 StrongARM was a new ARM-based CPU that featured [2]:

 It’s worth mentioning that this chip still managed to work with a 3.3 V supply, like previous ARM chips.
-In fact, the StrongARM only needs 2 Volts [3].
+In fact, the StrongARM needs 2 Volts and only dissipates 1 W [3].
+By contrast, Intel’s 200 MHz Pentium chip pulls 3.5 V and has a power dissipation of up to 15.5 W [4].

 As expected, Acorn and Apple were so dazzled by the new chip that they immediately shipped CPU upgrades and further Newton models, respectively, using DEC’s invention.